Climb Mont Blanc in 5 Days Course

 The night before starting the climb of Mont Blanc, at approx 6.30 pm (will be confirmed based on clients arrival time), meet with your guide at a Hotel*** in Chamonix for a briefing and gear check.

-Your guide will bring the gear you requested, or accompany you if you need to purchase or rent boots or any additional gear.
+Your guide will bring the gear you requested.
 Your night in the hotel, with breakfast, is included.
 Dinner is at your charge.

 From the top of the Charamillon cable car, you'll reach Albert 1er hut.
 You'll be learning ice and snow climbing basics on the Tour glacier with crampons, ice axes and ropes.

 Steep-snow-slope security will also be covered.